Title: | Minimalist Async Evaluation Framework for R |

 In these cases SSH tunnelling offers a solution by creating a tunnel once the initial SSH connection is made.
 For simplicity, this SSH tunnelling implementation uses the same port on both the side of the host and that of the daemon.
 SSH key-based authentication must also already be in place.

-Tunnelling requires the hostname for the ‘host’ argument (or the
+Tunnelling requires the hostname for the the ‘url’ argument to

 on each machine.
 The host listens to